Docs › Getting started › The web app

 Syntax

-• The leading - is optional in the console: clip places works the same as -clip places.
+• The leading - is optional for a single console command: clip places works the same as -clip places.

 • Commands run on the currently-selected layer by default.
 Switch layers in the layer panel before issuing a command, or pass target= to be explicit (target=* runs against every layer).